RadwaSaleh/git-cheat-sheet/README.md

 ```
 1- Create a branch from main

-2- To find the commit of the revert [git log -S"search text"]
+2- To find the commit of the revert by author
+git log --author=RadwaSaleh

 3- git revert 81d95d1ee98877067d0667ba764029326519f0c7 --no-commit